-Students at a state school are required to pay a fee for materials used in a clothing class.
-The students are not required to take ownership of the completed item but will not be entitled to ownership unless payment is made.

-A charge cannot be made for the use of materials necessary for the delivery of education services to which there is a statutory entitlement, but a charge can be made for the right to ownership of an item completed using such materials.
-The fee is not consideration for the use of the materials as the use of such materials is necessary for the provision of instruction in the subject.
-However, if a student elects to take ownership of the completed item, the fee is consideration for the right to ownership of the item and the Board is liable to account for GST on the fee.
+- 57. Students at a state school are asked to pay an amount for materials used in a clothing class.
+The students are not required to take ownership of the completed item but will not be entitled to ownership unless payment is made. - 58.
+A charge cannot be made for the use of materials necessary for the delivery of education services to which there is a statutory entitlement.
+However, a charge can be made for the right to ownership of an item completed using such materials.
+The payment is not consideration for the use of the materials, as the use of such materials is necessary for the provision of instruction in the subject.
+However, if a student elects to take ownership of the completed item, the payment is consideration for the right to ownership of the item and the Board is liable to account for GST in respect of the payment.